MohamadSaada/LogiGSK/README.md

 The daemon part will be responsible in connecting to a future android app that will also control keyboard colours and effects.
 It will also retrieve useful information from the computer (CPU, memory, etc...).

+<b>Important Note</b> </br>
+The current supported layouts are US_QWERTY layout for all keyboards and US_QWERTY and UK_QWERTY Layout for all G910 Models, if your layout is not included, please open and issue and I would try to add it as soon as possible.
+Or if you like to contribute to the project and create your own layout it is really easy, just have a look on one of the layout classes for your keyboard type and you'll figure it out, I'm always available for help so don't hesitate to ask.

 <a href="https://github.com/MohamadSaada/LogiGSK/wiki/Installation"><h2><b>Installation</b></h2></a>